nedbat/coveragepy/doc/contributing.rst

 #.
 (Optional) Create a virtualenv to work in, and activate it.
 There
     are a number of ways to do this.
 Use the method you are comfortable with.
-    Ideally, use Python3.8 (the lowest version coverage.py supports).
+    Ideally, use Python 3.9 (the lowest version coverage.py supports).

 #.
 Clone the repository::